sensiolabs/SensioFrameworkExtraBundle/Resources/doc/index.rst

 Installation
 ------------

-An official `Symfony Flex`_ recipe is available for this bundle.
+An official `Symfony`_ recipe is available for this bundle.
 To automatically install and configure it run:

 .. code-block:: bash